KevFan/webpage_proj/README.md

 --------------------------
 User should host the project locally through a platform that supports the ejs templating engine (such as harp).

-Alternatively if this project has been deployed, you can visit the project at
+Alternatively if this project has been deployed, you can visit the project at:
 <link to project site here>

 Note: Website is intended for use on a desktop - some functionality such as change in opacity on hover may not work as intended when viewed on a mobile system